Community Service Partners

 Can-Do-Quilters

-Can-Do Quilters meet the 3rd Friday, in member homes.
-Members bring a sack lunch; dessert and drinks provided.
-January, February and April are all day Quilt-A-Thons at First United Methodist Church, Richardson.
-Members are asked to complete one quilt by May.
-Completed quilts are delivered in June to Interfaith Family Services for re-decorating 23 residential apartments.
+Can-Do Quilters complete handmade quilts are delivered to Interfaith Family Services for redecorating 23 residential apartments.
 Interfaith empowers families in crisis to provide a hand-up out of poverty.
 Qualified families - mostly Moms with kids - live in the apartments for up to one year as they work to break the cycle of poverty.

 This organization is dedicated to providing safety, dignity, and hope to abused children by providing support to the caseworkers of Dallas County Child Protective Services.
-Volunteers are needed to work in the warehouse during the holidays sorting Christmas toys collected annually for children in foster homes.
+NWC volunteers work during the holidays sorting Christmas toys collected annually for children in foster homes.
 Other opportunities may arise during the year as the need occurs.

 Dallas Casa

-This non-profit agency provides Court Appointed Special Advocates for children who have been removed from their homes because of abuse and neglect.
-Thirty hours of training is required to be an advocate.
-One-time volunteer opportunities in the summer and fall will be announced in the Communiqué.
+NWC volunteers support this non-profit agency that provides Court Appointed Special Advocates for children who have been removed from their homes because of abuse and neglect.
+Thirty hours of training are required to be an advocate.

 Emily’s Place

-Emily’s Place is a 24-month residential program which promotes emotional healing and the development of life skills for survivors of domestic violence and their children, enabling them to transition from a difficult past to a bright future.
+Emily’s Place is a 24-month residential program that promotes emotional healing and the development of life skills for survivors of domestic violence and their children, enabling them to transition from a difficult past to a bright future.
 The program includes one-on-one counseling, vocational assistance, and weekly evening programs such as parenting classes, healthy relationship education, financial management workshops, and job readiness.
-Volunteer opportunities may include general office assistance, help with mailings, child care during evening classes, preparing a meal once a month for residents, and preparation for and participation in fundraising events.
-In addition, Emily’s Place welcomes monthly assistance to organize their “Blessing Bag” program which provides household, baby, and personal care items for their residents.
+NWC volunteers support this organization in a variety of ways, which may include general office assistance, help with mailings, child care during evening classes, preparing a meal once a month for residents, and participation in fundraising events.

 Frisco Family Services

 Frisco Family Services helps those facing hunger, homelessness and other urgent needs to achieve self-sufficiency.
-Volunteers are needed in the food pantry to sort food donations and stock shelves at the Resale Store, to sort and merchandize donations, and on special projects including the Back2School Fun Fair, the Feed Frisco Food Drive, the Christmas distribution of toys and clothing, and the Senior Silver Bells Celebration.
-Volunteers are also needed for the Summer Lunch program which feeds kids who would get free and reduced lunch during the school year.
+NWC volunteers sort food donations and stock shelves in the food pantry, merchandise donations, and work on special projects, including the Back2School Fun Fair, the Feed Frisco Food Drive, the Christmas distribution of toys and clothing, the Senior Silver Bells Celebration, and the Summer Lunch program.

 George W. Bush Presidential Center

-The George W. Bush Presidential Library and Museum provides volunteer opportunities for docents who volunteer in the museum as experts on various exhibits.
+The George W. Bush Presidential Library and Museum provides opportunities for docents who volunteer in the museum as experts on various exhibits.
 Due to the sensitive nature of the Presidential materials, all volunteers must be U.S. citizens, successfully pass a background check, and sign a confidentiality agreement.
-Volunteers will receive training, must be able to make a one-year commitment, and serve up to 4.5 hours per week.

 Interfaith Family Services

 The mission of Interfaith Family Services is to empower families in crisis to break the cycle of poverty.
-Volunteers work to stabilize homeless families by providing 25 fully-furnished apartments.
-The parents build self-confidence as they learn to identify a purpose that will inspire them to enjoy their work.
-Finally, they provide families with new skills via counseling, training, and job search support to help them land a career with a livable wage.
+Interfaith works to stabilize homeless families by providing 25 fully-furnished apartments.
+Parents build self-confidence as they learn to identify a purpose that will inspire them to enjoy their work.
+Families are provided with new skills via counseling, training, and job search support to help them land a career with a livable wage.
 They also provide the financial coaching needed to make the most of their new income.
-NWC volunteers cook and deliver casseroles for new residents, decorate and donate Christmas wreaths for each of the apartments and help with the Christmas store where parents “shop” for their children, and children “shop” for their parents.
+NWC volunteers cook and deliver casseroles for new residents, decorate and donate Christmas wreaths for each of the apartments, and help with the Christmas store where parents “shop” for their children, and children “shop” for their parents.

 Landmark of Plano

-From September to May, volunteers meet at Landmark of Plano on the second Monday of the month from 2:00-4:00 to host a Bingo Party for the residents.
-The residents really enjoy the interaction with the NWC members.
-You can also earn hours for baking homemade cookies or providing fruit and cheese.
-It is fun, easy and rewarding!
+From September to May, volunteers meet at Landmark of Plano to host a Bingo Party for the residents.
+The residents enjoy the interaction with the NWC members.

 Lifesavers Foundation

 LifeSavers Foundation’s mission is to serve children and single mothers in crisis by providing free medical care.
 They operate The Doctor Spot, a clinic staffed by real medical professionals.
-They provided free sonograms, immunizations, hearing and vision screenings, exams, and more, all funded by donations.
-They also operate Upscale Resale store, which is funded by selling donated items.
-Volunteer opportunities include sorting and displaying clothing and household items.
-Occasionally volunteers will be needed at events to serve a light breakfast.
+They provide free sonograms, immunizations, hearing and vision screenings, exams, and more, all supported by donations.
+They also operate an Upscale Resale store, which is funded by selling donated items.
+NWC volunteers help with sorting and displaying clothing and household items.

 Upscale Resale is located at 561 W. Campbell Road, Richardson, Texas 75280, phone 972-669-9000.
 LifeSavers is always grateful for any donations. www.lifesaversfoundation.org